 The Public Sector Salary Disclosure Act, 1996 requires organizations that receive public funding from the Government of Ontario to disclose, annually, the names, positions, salaries and taxable benefits of employees paid \$100,000 or more in a year.
-A total of thirty-three of 1,100 Haldimand County employees exceeded the \$100,000 threshold in 2020, representing one additional person compared to 2019.
-Submission of the attached Record for the 2020 calendar year, to the Ministry of Municipal Affairs and Housing, will comply with the legislated reporting requirement.
+A total of thirty-eight Haldimand County employees exceeded the \$100,000 threshold in 2021, representing five net additional persons compared to 2020.
+Submission of the attached Record for the 2021 calendar year, to the Ministry of Municipal Affairs and Housing, will comply with the legislated reporting requirement.